knanne/knanne.github.io/_posts/2017-03-02-How to create a custom RSS reader.md

 #### build function

-This is the worker function to build a card for each feed and append it to the DOM.
+The Gist below contains the worker function to build a card for each feed and append it to the DOM.

+I reuse a few maker functions when building card header, block, and footer.
+The basic logic if for each feed url is:

+  - make query, get JSON
+  - dynamically get content
+  - build a string of html elements that represent the card
+  - append the card string to the container
+  - repeat

 <div class="d-flex justify-content-center">
   <script src="https://gist.github.com/knanne/3bcb3daad9faa1ab072a731d96ff2ae7.js"></script>